D-grimut/Knowledge_AI/README.md

     - pip install rasa
     - rasa train
   - Open Fuseki Server where the query dataset is named /Data.
 If that dataset does not exist, create it.
-  - Upload topics_turtle_TEST.ttl to the query database
+  - Upload knowledge_base_turtle.ttl to the query database
   - Open 2 terminal windows.
 Write 1 command per terminal:
     - rasa run actions
     - rasa shell